-The Housing Division provides information about the rights and responsibilities of tenants and landlords, as well as Mediation Services to assist with resolution of tenant-landlord disputes.
+The Housing Division provides information about the rights and responsibilities of tenants and landlords to assist with resolution of tenant-landlord disputes.
 These documents outline the laws governing rental housing and provide information about different aspects of the rental process.

-The County’s Tenant-Landlord Commission provides information, referrals, advice and mediation services for tenant-landlord issues.
+The County’s Tenant-Landlord Commission provides information, referrals and advice for tenant-landlord issues.
 The Commission also advises the County Board on policies and programs related to tenants and landlords.

 These free events are open to residents and landlords and property managers who own and/or manage fewer than five residential properties in Arlington.
 Seminars cover a variety of different topics, which have included the nuts and bolts of landlord-tenant law, lease requirements, tenant screening, tenant rights, mediation and the Virginia Fair Housing Law.
 Registration is sometimes required.
 Check our full event calendar for future workshops.

 - Application Process: a guide to the application and screening process that is useful for both tenants and landlords.